FritzTheCat9/YoutubeLinks/README.md

 - Password: Asd123!
 ```

-If You have any problems check issue below or ask me in github issues:
+If You have any problems check issue below or ask me in GitHub issues:
 https://github.com/FritzTheCat9/YoutubeLinks/issues/52

 ## Presentation